-This summer I’m embarking on a 1,250 mile bikerafting loop through Alaska that I’m calling “Where The River Meets The Road.”
-My hope is that my trip will promote low-impact travel, encourage human-powered exploration in Alaska, and inspire other people – especially women – to tackle solo adventures.
+During the summer of 2018 I completed a 1,350 mile bikerafting loop through Alaska that I’m calling “Where The River Meets The Road.”
+My goals were to promote low-impact travel, encourage human-powered exploration in Alaska, and inspire other people – especially women – to tackle solo adventures.

 An interactive, detailed map of the route can be found here and I’ve provided a detailed description of the route below.

-But this adventure is about more than just pedaling and paddling.
+But this adventure was about more than just pedaling and paddling.
 I’m a grateful recipient of the Kyle Dempster Solo Adventure Award, and have also received generous support from Alpacka Rafts, Corpore Sano Physical Therapy, La Sportiva, Black Diamond, Duct Tape Then Beer, Hyperlite Mountain Gear, Revelate Designs, ProBar, Outdoor Research, Kenmore Camera, and Four Leaf Spirits.
 This support has put me in a unique position to pay it forward.
-With much of my gear and expenses covered, I’ll have more time and energy to tackle another aspect of the adventure: fundraising.
+With much of my gear and expenses covered, I had more time and energy to tackle another aspect of the adventure: fundraising.

-Although I know that riding my bike alone through Alaska will be awesome, I also know there will be days when I wonder why the hell I’m out there, grinding along, far from home.
-On those days, I need a reason to keep going – an external motivator that is bigger than me.
-As a female cyclist and mother to a 7-yr old girl, I love the idea of getting more young girls involved in cycling.
-I also want to contribute directly to one of the communities I’ll be riding through.
-Therefore, I will be raising funds for Anchorage GRIT, to help cover program costs such as cabin rentals, racks, locks, water bottle cages, and food.
+As a female cyclist and mother to an 8-yr old girl, I love the idea of getting more young girls involved in cycling.
+I also wanted to contribute directly to one of the communities I rode through.
+Therefore, during my adventure I raised over $1000 for Anchorage GRIT, to help cover program costs such as cabin rentals, racks, locks, water bottle cages, and food.

-Committing to this route as a fundraiser makes the adventure even more meaningful, and will give me that extra boost to keep going on the toughest days.
-Donations of any amount are greatly appreciated, and can be made here.
+Committing to this route as a fundraiser made the adventure even more meaningful, and gave me that extra boost to keep going on the toughest days.
+Donations of any amount are still greatly appreciated, and can be made here.

-My trip will begin in the Seattle airport, where I’ll wave goodbye to my husband and daughter and board a flight to Anchorage.
-As much as I hate to leave my family, I’m glad my daughter will watch me fly off to Alaska.
+My trip began in the Seattle airport, where I waved goodbye to my husband and daughter and boarded a flight to Anchorage.
+As much as I hated to leave my family, I’m glad my daughter watched me fly off to Alaska.
 In her world, Mama goes on adventures while Daddy stays home to take care of her, and we are all proud of this arrangement.

-After landing in Anchorage, I’ll purchase some final supplies, take my bike for a test spin to make sure all systems are go, and then attempt to get a good night’s sleep.
-My plan is to pedal out of Anchorage first thing in the morning on June 21, the day of the summer solstice in the land of the midnight sun.
-I’ll head northeast out of town on the Glenn Highway.
+After landing in Anchorage, I purchased some final supplies, took my bike for a test spin to make sure all systems were go, and then headed northeast out of town on the Glenn Highway.

-Although I will mostly stick to the Glenn Highway for the first few days, I plan to explore a few backroads, such as the overgrown but charming Pinochle Creek Rd that briefly runs parallel to the Glenn Highway.
-After almost 600 miles of riding, including some fantastically scenic gravel grinding along the Taylor Highway, I’ll arrive in Eagle: the end of the road.
-It’s here that I will inflate my packraft, lash my bike to the bow of my boat, and start paddling down the Yukon.
+Although I mostly stuck to the Glenn Highway for the first few days, I also explored a few backroads, such as the overgrown but charming Pinochle Creek Rd that briefly runs parallel to the Glenn Highway.
+After almost 600 miles of riding, including some fantastically scenic gravel grinding along the Taylor Highway, I arrived in Eagle: the end of the road.
+It’s here that I inflated my packraft, lashed my bike to the bow of my boat, and start paddling down the Yukon.
 Heck yeah!
-It is approximately 160 river miles from Eagle to Circle, which should take me about four days if I paddle steadily and make the most of the long daylight hours.
-I’ll float through the Yukon-Charley Rivers National Reserve, take endless photographs, and camp along the river when I get tired.
+It is approximately 160 river miles from Eagle to Circle, which took me three days of steady paddling, making the most of the long daylight hours.
+I floated through the Yukon-Charley Rivers National Reserve, took endless photographs, and camped at public use cabins when I got tired.